Hideaway Guesthouse stands in Swellendam in South Africa.

-- The Queen Elizabeth, named after the pink Queen Elizabeth rose, has an en-suite bathroom with separate bath and walk-in shower.
-The bedroom features a kingsize bed as well as a sleeper couch, both made from indigenous woods.
+- The Queen Elizabeth has an en-suite bathroom with separate bath and walk-in shower.
+The bedroom features a king-size bed, as well as a sleeper couch, both made from indigenous woods.

 - The Double Delight, named for a deep pink-and-cream rose, has a queen-size bed, while its en-suite bathroom with separate bath and walk-in shower opens directly onto the garden.

-- The Ecstasy Rose, which takes its name from a rose that grows in abundance in the garden, is probably the most luxurious of all with its queen-size leather sleigh-bed.
-The large en-suite bathroom comes complete with a double bath, twin handbasins, double walk-in shower and even his and hers toilet paper!
+- The Ecstasy Rose, which takes its name from a rose that grows in abundance in the garden, is probably the most luxurious of the rooms with its queen-size leather sleigh-bed.
+The large en-suite bathroom comes complete with a double bath, twin handbasins and double walk-in shower.

-- The Peace Suite has two single beds and an en-suite bathroom with bath and walk-shower.
+- The Peace Suite has two single beds and an en-suite bathroom with bath and walk-in shower.

 Accessible by: Self-drive